 It’s in great shape, and seems to have a lot more ready for me, if I want it.
 While I do prefer this model in the black finish—the white, smooth shine of this one matches the aesthetic in here so well that I forget myself.
 I indulge in the moment, sopping even more suds onto my spread, eager palms.
 I bite my lip in ecstasy as it generously covers my soft skin, purifying me between the gentle friction of my hands.
-How could something so filthy leave me feeling so refreshed?
+How could something so filthy leave me this fulfilled?
 I feel so dirty, but so very cleansed.

 STAPLES has no shortage of supplies in the “loose-leaf” department—so naturally, they’re fully stocked with the type of paper that customers will actually use.
 They’ve got an older version of the Cascades Tandem JTR Jumbo Roll Dispenser that doesn’t look a day over 10 years old.

 I like this model.
 The TP doesn’t meet much resistance with the bulk of the roll when you pull down on it, and it spins with glorious ease, allowing customers to wipe whatever they want, as much as they want, wherever they want.
 Truly a strong asset to the STAPLES stall situation.